adrianherrera/pylint-string-checkers/README.md

 important is that you remain consistent.
 This checker allows you to specify (via the `expected-string-literal-quote` option) whether to use single or double quote characters for string literals.

+### String concatenation

+String substituion is often recommended over string concatenation.
+This checker will find string concatenation operations that contains at least one string literal.